aschn/tech-nonprofit-salaries/README.md

 ## Data analysis

 In progress in the ipython notebook in this repo!
-Click on the ipynb file to view the graphs, or clone and run `ipython notebook` to run the code yourself.
+Click on [tech_nonprofit_salaries.ipynb](https://github.com/aschn/tech-nonprofit-salaries/blob/master/tech_nonprofit_salaries.ipynb) to view the graphs, or clone and run `ipython notebook` to run the code yourself.